Get access to everything we publish when you sign up for Outside+.

-If you find yourself irritable, stressed or downright depressed, this critical mineral may help.
+If you find yourself irritable, stressed or downright depressed, this critical mineral may help you get out of your funk.
 Studies suggest adequate magnesium intake can calm stress, improve mood and enhance sleep.
-Some highlights:
+Here’s how it works:

 Chard is abundant in magnesium as well as calcium, antioxidants and other important nutrients; just one cup of cooked chard has 150 milligrams of magnesium, about half of the recommended daily value (DV) for women.
 Spinach, kale and other dark, leafy greens are also excellent sources.